 \section{Simulation and Experimental Results}

-In this section, we present results of our simulations and experiments of the proposed event-triggered polynomial control (ETPC) for trajectory tracking.
-We compare the proposed method with time-triggered control (TTC) and the the zero-order hold based event-triggered control algorithm described in~\cite{RP-etal:2015}, which we refer to as event-triggered control (ETC) here.
-We present the simulation and experimental results for four reference trajectories that were generated using the unicycle dynamics~\eqref{eq:reference_trajectory}.
+In this section, we present results of our simulations and experiments of the proposed ETPC for trajectory tracking.
+We compare the proposed method with time-triggered control (TTC) and the zero-order hold based ETC algorithm described in~\cite{RP-etal:2015}.
+We present the simulation and experimental results for four reference trajectories that were generated using the unicycle model~\eqref{eq:reference_trajectory}.
 The resulting paths in these four cases are shown in Figure~\ref{fig:ref-traj}.

 The reference velocity for these trajectories is $15$cm/s.
-In paths 1 and 3, the reference angular velocity, $\omega_r$ is either constant or smoothly changing while in paths 2 and 4, $\omega_r$ is discontinuous at some time instants.
+In paths 1 and 3, the reference angular velocity, $\omega_r$ is constant and smoothly changing, respectively, while in paths 2 and 4, $\omega_r$ is piecewise constant.